pierre-24/cp2k-basis/docs/developers/library_build.md

 Finaly, `cb_fetch_data`, it will add metadata to those families.

 To do so, the `metdata` dictionary will be used, in which the key is a REGEX matched against the name of the family.
-The if there is a match, then all the values are attributed as metadata.
+If there is a match, then all the values are attributed as metadata.

 ??? example
     With: